Terminal management via RS232 and API

 Move the downloaded id_rsa key to the folder:

 Step 2.
-Now you need to connect from an SSH client.
+Now you need to connect using an SSH client.
 Use the login tcgsh:

 To view the list of commands, type HELP.